monkey/monkey-docs/src/configuration/server.md

     SymLink Off

-### TransportLayer

-Monkey core needs to know which Plugin handle the transport layer.
-The value specified for this key belongs to the shortname of the Plugin.
-The available options are:

- * HTTP is provided by liana plugin
- * HTTPS is provided by polarssl plugin

-The default value is __liana__.

-    TransportLayer liana

-> The TransportLayer plugin must be loaded on __plugins.load__ configuration file.

 ### DefaultMimeType

 When a static file is requested and it does not contain a known extension based on the mime types registered on __monkey.mime__ configuration file, Monkey will send the mime type specified on this key.